Sliding Scale of Law Enforcement

-- Chief Clancy Wiggum on the Simpsons is a text book example of a sliding scale.
+- Chief Clancy Wiggum on The Simpsons is a textbook example of a sliding scale.
 He and his department are often the butt of jokes about Police inefficiency.
 Wiggum himself often makes up laws as he goes along.
-Although it's a defining trait of Wiggum and the entire SPD however, the scale shifts quite often depending on what the episode calls for.
-Sometimes they can be helpful, though it's usually dependant on the circumstances of the episode.
+Although it's a defining trait of Wiggum and the entire SPD, however, the scale shifts quite often depending on what the episode calls for.
+Sometimes they can be helpful, though it's usually dependent on the circumstances of the episode.
 The departments' corruption fluctuates as well, though generally it's not malicious.

 - Sin City, with its Wretched Hive setting and criminal protagonists, sits squarely on the negative end of the scale.
 As Marv, one of the criminal protagonists in question, notes, "everyone knows who they work for and what it takes to keep them happy."
 The cops in Sin City are so bad that they even have a death squad that deals with those who know too much about stuff those in charge want hidden.
 The only good cop of the bunch is Detective John Hartigan, and he pays for it quite dearly.

-- Characters at times mention that there are good cops out there, but they can only survive by keeping low profile and turning blind eye to their colleagues' activities.
+- Characters at times mention that there are good cops out there, but they can only survive by keeping a low profile and turning a blind eye to their colleagues' activities.

-- While Third Watch leans heavily towards the cynical side on That Other Scale it much more positive on its portrayal of law enforcement.
+- While Third Watch leans heavily towards the cynical side on That Other Scale, it is much more positive on its portrayal of law enforcement.
 While virtually all the cop characters engage in a questionable activity over the course of the show, they are generally portrayed as good people doing a tough job.
-Even the blatantly crooked Sergeant Cruz is shown to have a strong moral reasons for her actions even if her actions are morally reprehensible.
-If anything the show's message is the cops don't get enough credit for the good that they do, and that bad cops are the exception rather than the rule.
+Even the blatantly crooked Sergeant Cruz is shown to have a strong moral reasons for her actions, even if her actions are morally reprehensible.
+If anything, the show's message is that cops don't get enough credit for the good that they do, and that bad cops are the exception rather than the rule.